Second-Last/generational-reference-forge/README.md

      that valid execution traces exist with 3 states.
    - `assert traces is sat for exactly 4 State for {next is linear}`: Extends validation to 4 states.
-   - Various checks such as `hasGrTraceWithRemoveEmptyOwner` to make sure traces that use our operations actually exist and our proofs are not vacuously true!
+   - Various `sat` checks
+     such as `hasGrTraceWithRemoveEmptyOwner` to make sure traces that use some or all of our 5 operations actually exist and our proofs are not vacuously true!

 2. **Safety property verification**: